pavlo-myskov/get-job/README.md

 #### Project Goals
 - To help jobseekers get a job.
-- To help employers connect with right candidates.
+- To help employers connect with the right candidates.
 - To provide a website with a clear purpose.
 - To provide a simple and intuitive UI that allows users to easily navigate the app.
 - To make the website available and functional on every device, especially on mobile devices, as they are the most popular devices for job search.
-- To setup a authentication mechanism that allows users to create their profile, save and manage their data.
+- To set up an authentication mechanism that allows users to create their profile, save and manage their data.

 ### User Stories
 #### Jobseeker Goals
 - ##### First Time Visitor:
     - As a Jobseeker I want to be able to see the purpose of the app so that I can decide if it is useful for me.
-    - As a Jobseeker I want to be able to create resume so that I can apply for jobs.
+    - As a Jobseeker I want to be able to create a resume so that I can apply for jobs.
     - As a Jobseeker I want to be able to search for jobs so that I can find an appropriate job.
     - As a Jobseeker I want to be able to see the latest jobs so that I be informed about new jobs.
     - As a Jobseeker I want to be able to register an account so that I can build my profile.

 - ##### Frequent Visitor:
-    - As a Jobseeker I want to be able to login to my account so that I can manage my data and apply for jobs.
+    - As a Jobseeker I want to be able to log in to my account so that I can manage my data and apply for jobs.
     - As a Jobseeker I want to be able to update my profile so that I can keep my data up to date.
     - As a Jobseeker I want to be able to get notifications so that I can be informed about my applications.
     - As a Jobseeker I want to be able to search for jobs so that I can select the appropriate job.